nashville-software-school/bangazon-corp/INSTALLATIONS.md

 console.log("Is it me you're looking for?")
 ```

-In the CLI, execute the following command in the `python` directory.
+In the CLI, execute the following command in the `node` directory.

 ```bash
 node hello.js
 ```

-## Node Interpreter
+## Node REPL

-You can use the CLI interpreter to enter and run some code that you just want to test out without having to put it in a file and running it.
+You can run Node in your terminal by jumping into the Node [REPL](https://www.tutorialspoint.com/nodejs/nodejs_repl_terminal.htm) to enter and run some code that you just want to test out without having to put it in a file and run it.
+Just type `node` and hit enter.

 ```
 $ node